 2:30 pm – 5:30 pm

 April 12-13, 2019

-CWLA is pleased to announce that we are accepting proposal submissions for short round table presentations at a special post conference session immediately following the CWLA 2019 National Conference.
+CWLA will feature short round table presentations at a special post conference session immediately following the CWLA 2019 National Conference.
 The theme of the special session is to explore how a global perspective can support the transition to more inclusive, family-centered models and service designs that are aligned with the CWLA National Blueprint for Excellence in Child Welfare as well as the goals of the Family First Prevention Services Act.
-The session is an opportunity for U.S.-based child welfare researchers, practitioners, and advocates who have worked in countries outside of the United States to share (1) key findings from their work that could help support the transition to a more inclusive, family-centered system; and (2) their perspectives on the value of working globally.
-Approaches selected to inform the discussions in the special session should be promising programs or practices that have been shown to be effective in their country of origin.
-Services that address poverty and unemployment along with material hardship are welcome.
-Economic, employment, and occupational ladders and related anti-poverty suggestions are recommended for families struggling with poverty.
-Strategies that include parental leadership and multi-system engagement can lead to a more collaborative, community-based child welfare system.
+The session will be an opportunity for U.S.-based child welfare researchers, practitioners, and advocates who have worked in countries outside of the United States to share (1) key findings from their work that could help support the transition to a more inclusive, family-centered system; and (2) their perspectives on the value of working globally.
+The approaches shared in the special session will inform the discussion about promising programs or practices that have been shown to be effective in their country of origin.
+We anticipate featuring: services that address poverty and unemployment along with material hardship; economic, employment, and occupational ladders and related anti-poverty supports for families struggling with poverty; and strategies that include parental leadership and multi-system engagement that can lead to a more collaborative, community-based child welfare system.

 JOIN US FOR ADVOCACY DAY 2019 AND GO TO THE HILL!